kcl-lang/kcl-lang.io/blog/2023-12-18-cloud-native-configuration-language-kcl/index.md

 ---
 slug: 2023-12-18-cloud-native-configuration-language-kcl
-title: Cloud Native Strategy Configuration Language - KCL
+title: Cloud Native Configuration and Policy Language - KCL
 authors:
   name: KCL Team
   title: KCL Team
 tags: [KCL, Meeting]
 ---

 > This blog is a review of the content of the KCL language part of the speech at the 2023 CNCF KCD ShenZhen meeting by KusionStack leader Dayuan Li and KCL project Maintainer Zhe Zong.
 The main content of this article is a review of the content of the KCL language part of the speech, the activity link: [https://community.cncf.io/events/details/cncf-kcd-hangzhou-presents-kcd-shenzhen-2023/](https://community.cncf.io/events/details/cncf-kcd-shenzhen-presents-kcd-shenzhen-2023/)